Moments, Time-Inversion and Source Identification for the Heat Equation: Main results

 \textbf{Step 3} (Estimate on $\gamma_2$).
 By \eqref{eq:p_k}, we have

 Then, according to Lemma \ref{lem:poly_coef},

 where \( c_\alpha \) are the coefficients of \( p_k \).
-Letting \(u_0^k - u_0^*\) be the initial distribution of the heat equation, then the solution at time $T$ has moments $\epsilon_{\alpha}$ by the linearity of the heat equation.
-Therefore, we deduce from Lemmas \ref{lem:growth} and \ref{lem:Stirling} that
+Letting \(u_0^k - u_0^*\) be the initial distribution of the heat equation, then the solution at time $T$ have moments $\epsilon_{\alpha}$ by the linearity of the heat equation.
+Therefore, we deduce from Lemmas \ref{lem:growth} and \ref{lem:Stirling} that for all $\|\alpha\|_1\leq k$,

 Recalling the definition of $\gamma_2$ from \eqref{eq:decomp}, we have

 Recalling the definition of $C_{d,r}(k)$ from \eqref{grosseconstante} and combining \eqref{eq:c_alpha}-\eqref{eq:gamma_2_poly}, we obtain